hajimes/adler32-umd/README.md

 ```

 The first argument `buffer` can be any Array-like object
-each of which element is an integer in the range [0, 255].
+each of which element is an integer in the range of [0, 255].
 If an element violates the range condition,
 the behavior of this function is unspecified.
 If `buffer` is `undefined`,